-Then, New York acquired Jocelyn Willoughby, the 10th pick in the draft, from the Phoenix Mercury via trade.
-The Liberty traded the rights to Shatori Walker-Kimbrough, who was also acquired in Wednesday’s trade with the Mystics that included Tina Charles.
+Next, New York acquired Jocelyn Willoughby, the 10th pick in the draft, from the Phoenix Mercury via trade.
+The Liberty swapped the rights to Shatori Walker-Kimbrough, who was also acquired in Wednesday’s trade with the Mystics that included former Chris the King High School (Queens) star Tina Charles.

 Willougby, a 6-foot guard/forward from Virginia, grew up just 16 miles from Brooklyn’s Barclays Center in West Orange, New Jersey.
 She totaled 1,622 points on 566 field goals, 119 three-pointers (38.8%) and grabbed 868 rebounds.

-Willougby, who attended Newark Academy in East Orange, New Jersey, earned the 2016 Gatorade New Jersey Girl’s Basketball Player of the Year honor and helped her team capture Prep B state titles in her freshman and sophomore years.
+Willougby, who attended Newark Academy in Livingston, New Jersey, earned the 2016 Gatorade New Jersey Girls’ Basketball Player of the Year honor and helped her team capture Prep B state titles in her freshman and sophomore years.